Chalta/Zeitgeist/README.md

   *  When this is complete, let's clean up the temporary files from the previous steps: `sudo apt-get clean`

 7. Configure sleep settings.
-  *  `sudo nano /etc/lightdm/lightdm.conf` Note: you will find two entries.
-The first *defines* this setting.
-Make sure you edit the second one.
+  *  `sudo nano /etc/lightdm/lightdm.conf` Open the file in the 'Nano' text editor.

   * Find the line below in the in the [SeatDefaults] section.
-Uncomment (remove the #) it and edit it as below :
+You will find two [SeatDefaults] sections.
+Make sure you edit the second instance.
+Uncomment (remove the #) it and edit it as below:

   * `xserver-command=X -s 0 -dpms`.
 (Disables screen saver and power management. [[Reference]](https://www.x.org/archive/X11R6.8.0/doc/Xserver.1.html))